 Path of Excellence exposes students to quality and safety improvements in complex systems

-Jennifer Weizer, M.D. is a clinical associate professor of Ophthalmology and Visual Sciences at U-M’s Kellogg Eye Center.
+Jennifer Weizer, M.D. is a professor of Ophthalmology and Visual Sciences at U-M’s Kellogg Eye Center.
 She is one of several Michigan Medicine faculty who lead our Paths of Excellence, co-curricular opportunities that offer med students a deeper dive into eight different specialized areas of health care.
 Approximately 80-90% of our M1 students join a Path of Excellence each year.
 Dr. Weizer recently became the director of the Patient Safety/Quality Improvement/Complex Systems Path of Excellence after serving as co-director since its launch in 2016.
 Here, she answers nine questions about her Path and how med students can benefit from joining one that interests them.

 I began as co-director of this Path of Excellence three years ago, when I had the opportunity to work with my mentor Jake Seagull to come up with and develop this Path from scratch.
 We knew there was a need to bring the principles of safety and quality in health care to the next generation of physicians, and we were excited to take on this exciting project.

 I am responsible for teaching the principles of safety and quality in health care to Michigan Medicine’s medical students, so I organize classes, teach material, lead students in active participatory exercises, bring in guest speakers who are leaders in this field, and serve as a mentor and career advisor for students in my Path.

 I was excited to develop this teaching endeavor from the get-go.
 I’m happy to work with medical students, who are so enthusiastic about getting experience in real-world medicine.
 And when I see a spark in a student’s eye when she or he realizes that one can make a personal difference to make health care safer and better for our patients, I feel so rewarded.